-Employers in California have a duty of care to provide a safe work environment for their employees.
+Employers have a duty of care to provide a safe work environment for their employees.
 If they violate this duty of care, they may be liable for civil damages when an employee is assaulted or sexually assaulted by a co-worker.

 - Complain to their company's human resources department or a supervisor;

 - Bring a civil lawsuit for compensatory damages against the co-worker.